brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 Go to https://www.python.org/downloads

 Install python 3.11 (This guide was made using 3.11 and broke installing pytorch (later) with 3.12).
-When installing at the first window, click "add to path".
+When installing at the first window, click "add to path" check box.
 I used the default and it installed at C:\Users\Green Sturgeon\AppData\Local\Programs\Python.
 You will need to note the location of your install for later.

 Install python 3.9.
 Unfortunately we need it for LabelImg (See annotation section) because LabelImg just closes after trying to do something when run in python 3.11.
 Your other option is to use a different annotation program...there are many to choose from.
 I created a virtual environment (explained later) for python 3.9 just for the image annotation and a virtual environment for python 3.11 for the actual AI stuff.